Is It a Coup?

 Action Example Status

-Interference with peaceful transfer of power [Citation needed] Not Verified
+Interference with peaceful transfer of power [Citation needed] No

-Unauthorized changes to constitutional interpretation [Citation needed] Not Verified
+Unauthorized changes to constitutional interpretation [Citation needed] Maybe

-Suspension of constitutional rights [Citation needed] Not Verified
+Suspension of constitutional rights [Citation needed] Yes

-Bypassing legislative oversight [Citation needed] Not Verified
+Bypassing legislative oversight [Citation needed] No

-Unauthorized expansion of executive powers [Citation needed] Not Verified
+Unauthorized expansion of executive powers [Citation needed] Maybe

-Interference with judicial independence [Citation needed] Not Verified
+Interference with judicial independence [Citation needed] No

-Manipulation of constitutional amendment processes [Citation needed] Not Verified
+Manipulation of constitutional amendment processes [Citation needed] Maybe

-Violation of separation of powers [Citation needed] Not Verified
+Violation of separation of powers [Citation needed] No

 Democratic Institutions